n-of-one/attack_vector_2/deploy/ecs_setup.md

 Go to the ECR service in AWS.
 Create a new private repository.

+## Push your docker to ECR

+See backend/doc/Docker.txt for details on this.

 ## Create Cloudwatch log group

 Go to the Cloudwatch service in AWS.